 To: Health Ministers of UK Governments.
 I urge you to set an ambition to treat people with pancreatic cancer within 20 days of diagnosis, by 2024.

 * - Required.
-If you leave your email address and/or phone number, we'll use these to keep you updated on how you can get involved through petitions, campaigning, volunteering and donating.
+If you leave your email address and/or phone number, we'll use these to keep you updated on our news and how you can get involved through petitions, campaigning, volunteering, fundraising and donating.
 If you’re an existing supporter and haven’t provided contact details above, we’ll keep contacting you in the same way.

 Change your contact preferences at any time here.
 Pancreatic Cancer UK is the sole data controller of your information.
 We will use your personal information in ways that are outlined in our Privacy Notice.
 Pancreatic Cancer UK will never sell, share or rent your personal information to third parties for their own marketing purposes.

 "I was diagnosed as early as I possibly could be but they didn't treat me.
 And to not give people treatment after diagnosing them is psychological torture.
 Because you know you are dying.
 And you know your only chance of surviving is to get some treatment.
 And nothing appears.
 So that is absolutely devastating.

 Physically I was getting worse.
 I was starving to death, for a start.
 I couldn't eat, I was getting weaker and weaker.
 I was housebound because I couldn't sit any more.
 I didn't have much of a quality of life because I was just sleeping most of the time.

 The first round of treatment made such a big difference.
 So I was still pretty ill but at least I had hope.
 As soon as you start treatment you get given hope.
 And that's the key thing.
 You suddenly have hope."